 How to request an investigation

-All complaints are handled in accordance with the Complaint Procedure, Appendix B to the Code of Conduct for Members of Council.
+All complaints are handled in accordance with the Complaint Procedures, Appendix B to the Code of Conduct for Members of Council.

-Individuals are encouraged to use the informal complaint procedure to address behaviour or activity that they believe contravenes the Code of Conduct for Members of Council.
+Individuals are encouraged to use the informal complaint process to address behaviour or activity that they believe contravenes the Code of Conduct for Members of Council.

 1. Advising the Member that the behaviour or activity appears to contravene the Code of Conduct;